 - Locust Pose: Still looking to relax back muscles?
 Try the locust pose.
 For this pose, lie on your stomach with your arms next to your torso, palms facing upwards.
 Touch your big toes together as you turn your heels to the side.
 With your forehead on the floor, slowly lift your head, chest, and arms halfway.
 Use your inner thighs to lift your legs and find your balance.

-Another fantastic way to relieve tension on your back is with CBD.
+Another fantastic way to relieve tension on your back is with CBD gummies online.
 CBD is a natural compound found in hemp that provides soothing and relaxing benefits to the body.
 The best part about CBD is that you will not experience any intoxicating effects because there is little to no THC present.

 The way CBD works is by interacting with the cannabinoid receptors in the endocannabinoid system (ECS).
 The ECS promotes many of the body’s natural functions, such as appetite, sleep, mood, and much more.